LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ValidateAccessToken-get-">Token Validate (GET)</h4>
  This API validates access token, if valid then returns a response with its expiry otherwise error.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/validate-access-token)

 ```java